wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 The search functionality for streams is exposed through the REST API.

-The searchable properties are below.
+The searchable properties are listed in the following table.

 | Property          | Searchable  |
 |-------------------|-------------|